stanfordjournalism/search-script-scrape/README.md

 ## Repo status

-Out of 101 tasks, __86__ have a script in this repo; the table below links to the available scripts.
+Out of 101 tasks, __87__ have a script in this repo.

+The table below links to the available scripts.
 If there's not a link, it means I haven't committed the code.
 Some of them I had to rethink a less verbose solution (or the target changed, as the Internet sometimes does), and now this repo has taken a backseat to many other data projects on my list. `¯\_(ツ)_/¯`

 Note: A lot of the code is not best practice.
 The tasks are a little repetitive so I got bored and [ignored PEP8](https://www.python.org/dev/peps/pep-0008/) and/or tried new libraries/conventions for fun.